Flexible placements of periodic graphs in the plane

-contradicting that $\nu (W_{v_{n},v_{1}}^{\gamma_{n}}) \leq 0$.
+contradicting that $\nu (W_{v_{1},v_{n}}^{\gamma_{n}}) \leq 0$.
 Similarly, if $C$ is almost blue, then,

-contradicting that $\nu (Z_{v_{n},v_{1}}^{\gamma_{n}}) \leq 0$.
+contradicting that $\nu (Z_{v_{1},v_{n}}^{\gamma_{n}}) \leq 0$.

-It now follows that if $G$ has no monochromatic circuits then $\delta$ is a type 1 flexible 2-lattice NBAC-colouring, if $G$ only has monochromatic circuits for a single colour then $\delta$ is a type 2 flexible 2-lattice NBAC-colouring, and if $G$ has monochromatic circuits for both colours then $\delta$ is a type 3 flexible 2-lattice NBAC-colouring. \end{proof}
+It now follows that if $G$ has no unbalanced monochromatic circuits then $\delta$ is a type 1 flexible 2-lattice NBAC-colouring, if $G$ only has unbalanced monochromatic circuits for a single colour then $\delta$ is a type 2 flexible 2-lattice NBAC-colouring, and if $G$ has unbalanced monochromatic circuits for both colours then $\delta$ is a type 3 flexible 2-lattice NBAC-colouring. \end{proof}

 We are now ready for our necessity lemma.